webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 ### Candidate Selection
 The Controlling and Controlled Agent both start sending traffic on each pair.
 This is needed if one Agent is behind a `Address Dependent Mapping`, this will cause a `Peer Reflexive Candidate` to be created.

-Every `Candidate Pair` that saw network traffic is then promoted to a `Valid Candidate` pair.

-The Controlling Agent then nominates a `Valid Candidate` pair.
-If bi-directional communication is happen for that `Candidate Pair` it becomes the `Selected Candidate Pair`!
+Each `Candidate Pair` that saw network traffic is then promoted to a `Valid Candidate` pair.
+The Controlling Agent then takes one `Valid Candidate` pair and nominates it.
+This becomes the `Nominated Pair`.
+The Controlling and Controlled Agent then attempt one more round of bi-directional communication.
+If that succeeds the `Nominated Pair` becomes the `Selected Candidate Pair`!
 This is used for the rest of the session.

 ### Restarts
+If the `Selected Candidate Pair` stops working for any reason (NAT Mapping Expires, TURN Server crashes) the ICE Agent will go to `Failed`.
+Both Agents can be restarted and do the whole process over again.